 But of course people who are materially deprived have a completely different perception of ‘the environment’ than affluent consumers.
 In fact it often worked in reverse, where environmental damage was regarded with pride and affection as a sign of progress.
-See for example the poster proclaiming that ‘Chimney Smoke is the Breath of Soviet Russia’, or the Labour Party poster from 1935.Look at the pacifist poster from the First World War, shown here.
-Even in the seventies, imagery of the infrastructure of modernisation could be used in a positive light to promote a presidential candidate in France, and even a pylon,
+See for example the poster proclaiming that ‘Chimney Smoke is the Breath of Soviet Russia’, or the Labour Party poster from 1935.
+Even as late is the seventies, imagery of the infrastructure of modernisation could be used in a positive light to promote a presidential candidate in France, and even a pylon.

 This would be unthinkable today, but likewise our rather mincing ‘post-modern’ attitudes would have seemed bizarre to British people even in the early 20th century, and to most other people even now.

 Visions of ‘the futurist city’ have a long connection with totalitarianism.
-The totalitarian idea, that people exist for the state rather than the other way round, and that absolute order and control is a worthy aim, is given a remarkable treatment in Frank Hampson’s first ‘Dan Dare’ story in 1950.
-In this story the earth of the 1990—considered at that time to be unimaginably far into the future—is well-organised and at peace, but short of food.
+The totalitarian idea, that people exist for the state rather than the other way round, and that absolute order and control is a worthy aim, is given a remarkable treatment in Frank Hampson’s very first ‘Dan Dare’ story in 1950.
+In this story the earth of the 1990s—considered at that time to be unimaginably far into the future—is well-organised and at peace, but short of food.
 It is decided to send a mission to the unknown planet Venus, to see whether surplus food could be obtained there.
 To the astonishment of the explorers, two quite distinct cultures are discovered on Venus, separated by an impenetrable ‘flame belt’ that surrounds the Venusian equator.
 Both cultures are extremely advanced in technological terms, but have dealt with the ethical issues of science and technology in opposite ways.

 In the south are the Therons, who have decide that technology must remain the servant of higher human values.
 They have not abandoned technology, but sequestered it in totally robotised cities and farms that produce the necessary goods for a comfortable standard of living.
 The Therons themselves live in relatively simple rural homes, to which goods are delivered by robotic transit systems.
 This frees them to concentrate on what they consider important: family, relationships, the arts and pure sciences, philosophy and contemplation.